-- 39. In deciding upon the intensity and duration of intervention for young children with ASD, it is important to recognize that based on available scientific evidence, it is not possible to accurately predict the optimal intensity that will be effective for any given child and family.
+- 38. It is recommended that early behavioral and developmental interventions based on principles of ABA be incorporated as an important element of any intervention approach for young children with autism spectrum disorder.
+These interventions use research-based procedures and parameters and are based upon basic principles of learning.
+[E] - 39.
+In deciding upon the intensity and duration of intervention for young children with ASD, it is important to recognize that based on available scientific evidence, it is not possible to accurately predict the optimal intensity that will be effective for any given child and family.
 However, it is recommended that behavioral programs include a minimum of approximately 20 hours per week of individualized intervention.
 [E] - 40.
-It is recommended that the precise number of hours and duration of behavioral intervention be determined based on a range of child and family characteristics, including severity of autistic symptoms, rate of progress, health considerations, the child's tolerance for the intervention, and family participation. - In the recent studies reviewed, effective interventions based on ABA techniques ranged in intensity between 14-28 hours per week (Weitlauf et al., 2014). - In the recent studies reviewed effective interventions based on ABA techniques extended over a duration of 8 months to 2 years (Weitlauf et al, 2014).
+It is recommended that the precise number of hours and duration of behavioral intervention be determined based on a range of child and family characteristics, including severity of autistic symptoms, rate of progress, health considerations, the child's tolerance for the intervention, and family participation.

+- In the recent studies reviewed, effective interventions based on ABA techniques ranged in intensity between 14-28 hours per week (Weitlauf et al., 2014). - In the recent studies reviewed effective interventions based on ABA techniques extended over a duration of 8 months to 2 years (Weitlauf et al, 2014).
 [E] - 41.
-It is recommended that intensive early intervention approaches be used to address a range of child outcomes, including improvements in cognitive abilities, adaptive behaviors, language and communication, and social skills/social behavior, and amelioration of ASD core symptoms.
+It is recommended that intensive early intervention approaches be used to address a range of child outcomes including improvements in cognitive abilities, adaptive behaviors, language and communication, and social skills/social behavior, and amelioration of ASD core symptoms.
 [E] - 42.
 It is recommended that the selection of the early intervention approach be guided by scientific evidence on the effectiveness of the intervention strategy, including child outcomes, parental resources, priorities, and concerns and values, and provider training and available training resources.
-[E]

-43. It is recommended that intervention approaches be tailored to the child's learning style.
-Some children learn more quickly using a more structured teaching approach where skills are broken down into small steps for learning and each step is taught very systematically, typically in a highly structured situation (e.g. Discrete Trial Training), while other children improve with approaches that emphasize less structured natural situations that focus on the child's interest and natural consequences (e.g. Incidental Teaching, Pivotal Response Training).
+[E] - 43.
+It is recommended that intervention approaches be tailored to the child's learning style.
+Some children learn more quickly using a more structured teaching approach where skills are broken down into small steps for learning and each step is taught very systematically typically in a highly structured situation (e.g., Discrete Trial Training), while other children improve with approaches that emphasize less structured natural situations that focus on the child's interest and natural consequences (e.g., Incidental Teaching, Pivotal Response Training).
 [PO]

-El Policy: The type, intensity, frequency, and duration of early intervention services are determined through the IFSP process.
+Early Intervention Policy: The type, intensity, frequency, and duration of early intervention services are determined through the IFSP process.
 All services included in the IFSP must be agreed upon by members of the IFSP team, including the parent.
 If disagreements arise about the services to be included in the IFSP, parents have the right to due process procedures, including mediation and/or an impartial hearing.